germal/Semantic-Segmentation-and-3D-Detection-using-Lidar-Point-Clouds/README.md

 3. KITTI dataset for 3D object detection: http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d

 ## Dataset Conversion Tool:
 The dataset that we commonly face is a pointcloud topic inside a rosbag file.
-We can convert the pointcloud topic to a .pcd file and then to a .bin (kitti format) file for labeling the pointclouds.
+We can convert the pointcloud topic to a .pcd file and then to a .bin (kitti format) file for importing inside labeler tools in order to label the pointclouds.
 1. https://github.com/leofansq/Tools_RosBag2KITTI

 ## Dataset Labeling Tool: